kabante/phlcovidcontracts/README.md

 Scope: Publicly available coronavirus-related government contracts worth P20 billion ($400 million) from the Government Procurement Policy Board website as of 3 August 2020.

-Source: Raw data from https://gppbgovph.com/awardedcontracts.php

-Link to clean dataset and code: http://bit.ly/phlcovidcontracts

-Link to raw contract data (1.6 GB): http://bit.ly/phlcovidcontractsRaw
+Link to working paper: http://wesolve.ph/research/strengthening-procurement Link to clean dataset and code: http://bit.ly/phlcovidcontracts Link to raw contract data (1.6 GB): http://bit.ly/phlcovidcontractsRaw Link to source data: Raw data from https://gppbgovph.com/awardedcontracts.php

 Working Paper: Strengthening Procurement in the Time of a Pandemic: Evidence from the Philippines